DInnaD/labnotebook/content/lab-notebook/2010-11-05-friday-evolution-reading-writing.md

 ---
+categories:
+- open-science
+- evolution
 comments: true
-date: 2010-11-05 18:21:35
+date: 2010-11-05T18:21:35Z
-layout: post
+redirects:
+- /wordpress/archives/204
+- /archives/204
 slug: friday-evolution-reading-writing
 title: 'Friday: Evolution reading, writing'
-redirects: [/wordpress/archives/204, /archives/204]
-categories:
-- open-science
-- evolution
+url: /2010/11/05/friday-evolution-reading-writing/
 ---

 Read through the article for Monday's PBG270, [a 2009 Nature paper ](http://www.ncbi.nlm.nih.gov/pubmed/20090752)from the Plotkin lab on mutational robustness and the rate of evolution.
 They consider an interesting little setup.
 Start with a Moran model (individual born, may mutate, choses who to replace at random), but allow the following mutational structure (landscape).
 Of P possible genotypes, each can only move to one of K neighbors by a single mutation.
 Call the genotype(s) of optimal fitness C.  Call all those genotypes that have C as a neighbor (can reach in one mutation) B.  All other genotypes that have the same phenotype as B but different K neighbors genotype A.  q is the probability that the mutation changes the genotype but not the phenotype; a measure of robustness.